Fujifilm GF 20-35mm f/4 R WR Review

 Specs and Handling

-It weighs 25.6 oz, 725 g, which is only slightly more than my old Canon EF 16-35mm f/4L IS which weighs 22.6 oz, 640 g.
-The new Canon RF 15-35mm f/2.8L IS in comparison weighs more at 30.4 oz, 860 g, but in fairness has a faster max f-stop, increased zoom range, and is image stabilized.
+It weighs 25.6 oz, 725 g, which is only slightly more than my old Canon EF 16-35mm f/4L IS, which weighs 22.6 oz, 640 g.
+The new Canon RF 15-35mm f/2.8L IS, in comparison, weighs more at 30.4 oz, 860 g, but in fairness, it has a faster max f-stop, increased zoom range, and is image stabilized.

-The filter size is 82mm and the lens measures 3.5 x 2.8", 88.5 x 72 mm.
+The filter size is 82mm, and the lens measures 3.5 x 2.8", 88.5 x 72 mm.
 The minimum focusing distance is 13.8", 35 cm.

 In Action